nrhooks17/notetaker/README.md

 # notetaker
-App used for taking notes
+App used for taking notes.

+To start the application, run